 - Remembering information

 - Handwriting and fine motor skills

 - Visual processing skills

 An Assessment by a Grow On Therapist, identifies any underlying skill difficulties.
 By looking at the whole child and doing the detective work to understand what is impacting on their learning, we can make recommendations on how to build your child’s skills and provide therapy sessions to work on these.
 The assessment process also identifies areas of strength and how these may harnessed to help with learning.

 The most satisfying thing about helping children develop the skills they need for school, is seeing them develop in confidence as they experience success.
 They are happier to go to school and do homework.
 They are more confident in themselves and have a underlying sense of self worth that spills over into other areas of their life.

 Learning skills and performance at school is a complex task.
 There are several health professions that play an important role addressing different skill areas (e.g. Occupational Therapy, Speech Pathology, Educational Psychology).
-If you are not sure if an Occupational Therapist is the right professional for your child to see, please feel free to book a Startup Session to talk with one of our Senior Occupational Therapists.
+If you are not sure if an Occupational Therapist or Speech Pathologist is the right professional for your child to see, please feel free to book a Startup Session to talk with one of our Therapists.

 If you want to hear about how we have helped other children, please give us a call and we can share one of the many stories about how the Ready Set Prep! program has made a difference.